 - Pulp from juicers (but limit citrus)

-- Composted manure (horse, dairy, rabbit, goat, hog)
+- Compost and composted manure (horse, dairy, rabbit, goat, hog)

 Red wigglers actually eat microorganisms that are breaking down the food, so the worms like soft food or food that has been cut into small pieces (this helps accelerate the decomposition process and increases the number of microorganisms for worms to eat).